Ramon Magsaysay: Death

 Magsaysay's term, which was to end on December 30, 1957, was cut short by a plane crash.
 On March 16, 1957, Magsaysay left Manila for Cebu City, where he spoke at a convention of USAFFE veterans and the commencement exercises of three educational institutions, namely, the University of the Visayas, Southwestern Colleges, and the University of San Carlos.
 At the University of the Visayas, he was conferred an honorary Doctor of Laws.
 That same night, at about 1:00 am PST, he boarded the presidential plane "Mt.
 Pinatubo," a C-47, heading back to Manila.
 In the early morning hours of March 17, the plane was reported missing.
 By late afternoon, newspapers had reported the airplane had crashed on Mount Manunggal in Cebu and that 36 of the 56 aboard were killed.
 The actual number on board was 25, including Magsaysay.
-He was only 49.
-Only newspaperman Nestor Mata survived.
+Journalist Nestor Mata was the sole survivor of the crash.
 Vice President Carlos P. Garcia, who was on an official visit to Australia at the time, returned to Manila and acceded to the presidency to serve out the remaining eight months of Magsaysay's term.